kaufguy/AnyLogger/README.md

   * #### Parameters
     message - string messege
-    data - (optional) object that can contain the properties 'module and 'scope'.
+    data - (optional) object that can contain the properties 'module' and 'scope'.

 ### loggerInst.logLevel(level)